-You need not be a code-savvy here, but make sure you have compressed the images that you upload to your site, including the product images.
+You need not be code-savvy here, but make sure you have compressed the images that you upload to your site, including the product images.

-Don’t forget to add Alt Text, caption, description and especially a custom URL to get a few quick conversions.
+Don’t forget to add Alt Text, caption, description, and especially a custom URL to get a few quick conversions.

-For the website look, i.e., layout, it should be well-optimized for retention of visitors and be leading them into your sales funnel.
+For the website look, i.e., layout, it should be well-optimized for retention of visitors and leading them into your sales funnel.

-Updating the navigation to better buyer’s journey and testing all contact points like contact form, support phone numbers & email addresses, live chat feature, social media links and self-support options including knowledgebase & documentation can greatly help you to reduce further headaches.
+Updating the navigation to better the buyer’s journey and testing all contact points like contact form, support phone numbers & email addresses, live chat feature, social media links and self-support options including knowledgebase & documentation can greatly help you to reduce further headaches.

 Always remember, the first impression is the last.

 Do all the preparation at least a month in advance.
-If you haven’t, either you are not serious about your venture or maybe facing big problems during your peaks.
+If you haven’t, either you are not serious about your venture or may be facing big problems during your peaks.